Marvel's Avengers release date - everything you need to know from gameplay to characters

 There’s a line of dialogue in Marvel’s Spider-Man that got fans thinking that there may be a link between the two games.
 Players get a chance to take a snap of Stark Tower.
 Spider-Man then says: “Avengers Tower, so cool!
 Too bad they’re never around to use it.
 They’re on the west coast or something.
 Probably surfing.”

 When the trailer for Marvel’s Avengers came out fans then saw A-Day was in San Francisco – the west coast.
-Were the games in the same universe?
+Are the games in the same universe?

 Well, no. Every Marvel game is in a different separate universe.
 Bill Rosemann, head of the Marvel’s games department spoke to Entertainment Weekly and confirmed this was the case.
 “Each game is in the Marvel universe, but they’re in their own reality if you will.
 Currently, our plan is to keep each game set in its own Marvel universe.”